-Millsaps College is test optional.
+Millsaps College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 12.73% of Millsaps College's first-year students submitted their SAT scores with their application.
 92.73% of admitted applicants sent ACT scores.